 Don’t count Chuck McGill out

-Saul’s relationship with his brother, Chuck (Michael McKean) was key to Better Call Saul’s first three seasons.
-After Chuck’s career is destroyed in the season three finale, he holds up in his house, obsessively trying to root out any and all electricity.
+Saul’s relationship with his brother, Chuck was a central aspect to Better Call Saul’s first three seasons.
+After Chuck’s career is destroyed by the end of the third season, he holds up in his house, obsessively trying to root out any and all sources of electricity.
 Defeated and delusional, Chuck purposefully kicks over a lantern, burning his house down with him inside.
 Though Chuck might be gone, the show is notorious for playing around with its timeline.
 When asked if there was a chance Chuck could reappear in the upcoming fourth season despite his untimely demise, Gilligan said “There just might be, there just might be.”

-Odenkirk, who called McKean an idol of his going back to his college days, also praised his dramatic chops, comparing his work as Chuck to Bryan Cranston’s work as Walter White in Breaking Bad.
+Odenkirk, who said McKean was an idol of his going back to his college days, praised his dramatic chops.
+He even compared his work as Chuck to Bryan Cranston’s portrayal Walter White in Breaking Bad.
 “Working opposite people who are that good raises your game.
 You just feed off their gravity and energy and power.
 Chuck is just a majestic part, and he plays it majestically.”

 “If you’re intrigued by the Jimmy and Kim relationship, this fourth season is gonna knock you out,” Odenkirk told the crowd to a rousing round of applause.
 Now with Chuck gone, “the only person left on Earth for Jimmy to care about, whose love and respect he wants to have and earn is Kim… and it’s just so well-written.
 It’s just so well-written.
 There are some scenes between Kim and Jimmy are another level of writing that I haven’t seen on our show, or almost anywhere.”